MelindaZhang2020/CI-MS4-Kumite-Dojo/README.md

 - **Search Bar** - allows the user to search a particular product with a key word.

-- **Toasts** - Bootstrap toasts gives interaction to users after each action carried out.
-Show the shopping bag view for quick checkout option.
-Avoid confusion and gives user a better experience.
+- **Toasts** - Bootstrap toasts give interaction to users after each action carried out.
+Shows the shopping bag view for quick checkout option.
+Avoids confusion and gives user a better experience.

-- **Responsive** - Bootstrap
-s grid system and various media queries had been used throughout the project to ensure responsiveness.
+- **Responsive** - Bootstrap's grid system and various media queries had been used throughout the project to ensure responsiveness.

 - **User Profile** - allow users to save their information for easy acess for next visit.
-Order history encourage repeat order.
+Order history encourages repeat order.

-- **Bag Item Counts** - the number of items in the shopping bag tells uers how many items they have added to the bag.
+- **Bag Item Counts** - the number of items in the shopping bag tells users how many items they have added to the bag.

-- **Navbar Banner** - tells the user about free class and free delivery offer.
+- **Navbar Banner** - tells the user about free classes and free delivery offer.

 - **Footer** - tells the user about the site purpose and developer info.